Palatak: Plot

 A man Basanta Chatujje (describing himself as Angti Chattujje's brother) who couldn't stand bounds and chains bitten by wanderlust.
 In spite of the fact that he hailed from a rich Zamindari family and could have lived in comfort, his wanderlust took him to newer and different places where he encountered new people and mingled with their lives.
 He marries a woman Harimati and returns home to his family with his wife.
-But after few days unaware of the fact that his wife is pregnant, he leaves her to go on another journey.
+But after a few days unaware of the fact that his wife is pregnant, he leaves her to go on another journey.
+Subsequent incidents bring him back to his house, only to find he has a son and his wife is no more.
+Heartbroken, he finds solace on a boat in the river while his Zamindar brother launches a search mission for him.